-Foster youth, and related subgroups such as homeless students, are identified by school personnel through the registration and enrollment process, and supported through coordinated activities with other entities/agencies.
-Once students have been identified, students will be indicated in PowerSchool, and the Alliance Home Office will work with the school staff (usually the School Operations Manager) to locate additional support services on a case by case basis.
-The students will be provided with tutoring, counseling, transportation and coordination of services as needed to best meet their individual needs using the COST Process (Coordination of Services Team) made up of an administrator, counselors, school psychologist, and other certificated personnel as relevant.
+Foster youth, and related subgroups such as homeless students, are identified by school personnel through the registration and enrollment process, and supported through coordinated activities with other entities/agencies, such as community-based counseling services or social services agencies.
+Once students have been identified, students will be indicated in PowerSchool, and the Alliance Home Office Operations Team will work with the school's School Operations Manager to locate additional support services on a case by case basis.
+The students will be provided with tutoring, counseling, transportation and coordination of services as needed to best meet their individual needs using the COST Process (Coordination of Services Team) made up of an administrator, counselors, school psychologist, and other certificated personnel as relevant, such as classroom teachers, Advisor or SpEd teachers.
 A quarterly evaluation of academic performance for all students in this subgroup will be implemented by the administration and counselor to assess the level of response to services, and adjustments to curriculum will be made as necessary to nurture a positive environment.

-"A Typical Day at Alliance College-Ready Middle Academy 12"
+"A Typical Day at Alliance Leichtman-Levine"

-Visitors to our school would observe our core beliefs, values, and systems in practice on a typical day by "shadowing" any randomly selected student.
+A visitor to our school would observe our five key program elements in practice on a typical day by "shadowing" any randomly selected student.